Frequently Asked Questions

 If you’re unsure, we can start with a brief consultation to discuss readiness and what could make the process feel safe and constructive.
 You can schedule a call here.

-This is a deeply personal decision, and there’s no single right answer.
-Because I do not facilitate within an official diversion program and there are no legal protections for restorative justice facilitators or participants operating independent of official diversion programs, I’m unable to facilitate processes that are currently involved in, or likely to enter, the legal system.
+• This is a deeply personal decision, and there’s no single right answer.
+Because I do not facilitate within an official diversion program, I’m unable to facilitate processes that are currently involved in, or likely to enter, the legal system.
 I can, though, explore processes where the legal system has already taken its course and is complete.

 Every process I’ve facilitated has been initiated by survivors who, for various reasons, decided against going through the legal system.
 Some were not interested in punishment or incarceration; others wanted to avoid the often painful experience survivors face in court.
 Still others initially sought justice through the system but found that it moved too slowly, or failed to believe or support them.